 This is particularly important to keep in mind during winter, early spring or late fall conditions when the threat of frost and freezing is present.

-A lot of our roofing customers have experienced skating on a steep driveway.
+A lot of our roofing customers have experienced skating on a slanted driveway.
 Think about all the roofing materials and scrap getting tossed into a dumpster rental from the roof — that slamming and compacting action onto the bin actually can cause it to skate right down into the street.

 Someone Else’s Property